nextgenthemes/advanced-responsive-video-embedder/README.txt

 I have no plans on implementing providers that include videos via JavaScript such as www.nicovideo.jp.
 I also will not implement videos from mainstream media news organizations.
 For others, feel free to ask.

+= Why does my Youtube video not repeat/loop?

+This plugins embed is considered as 'custom player' by Youtube so you have to pass the video ID as playlist parameters to make the loop work.

+`[youtube id="123456" parameters="loop=1 playlist=123456" ]`

 == Screenshots ==

 1. In action
 2. Options page

 == Changelog ==

+= 3.6.0 =
+* New: Thanks to [Ilya Grishkov](http://ilyagrishkov.com) thumbnail URLs for Vimeo, Blip and Dailymotion Playlists are now cached (by default 24hours) this drastically reduces page loading times for thumbnail embeds from these providers because it bypasses calling their APIs for that period.
+* Fix: Thumbnails for YouTube playlists.
+* Fix: Shortcode creator ID detection for iframes (src URL)
+* Fix: Updated Dailymoton docs link on Options page
+* Improved: Error messages are now all ready to be translated.
+Current Translation status: German 50%, French 50%, Spanish 84%.
+Register at [nextgenthemes.com](http://nextgenthemes.com) and then login to [translate.nextgenthemes.com](http://translate.nextgenthemes.com) to help translate.

 = 3.5.2 =
 * New: Twitch.tv support